EuroLinux/eurolinux-migration-scripts/README.md

 Error: Transaction failed
 ```

-Most likely you performed an offline migration with an ISO image mounted
+Most likely you performed an offline migration with an ISO image (or a
-directly at */mnt*.
-Make sure that only its subdirectories are used as mount
+different file) mounted directly at */mnt*.
+Make sure that only its
-points.
+subdirectories are used as mount points.